Is an import process required?

 Before messages can be imported into Postbox, they must be exported from Apple Mail first.
+Apple Mail files can NOT be imported directly, even though they have the .mbox extension.
 In Apple Mail select the folder you wish to export then select Mailbox menu > Export Mailbox...

 Now here's where things can get confusing in Apple Mail, so pay please pay close attention!

 If you export just one folder, such as the Inbox, a single .mbox file will be saved to the desktop.
 Postbox's importer requires an enclosing file folder.
 Create a new folder, name it anything, then move the .mbox file into the file folder.
 Within Postbox, select the file folder to import, not the individual .mbox file.